-As we all know by now, Paddy Purple Carrot loves to stand out.
+As we all know by now, Patty Purple Carrot loves to stand out.
 His deep purple colour is such a strong shade, that it not only turns all the other vegetables purple, it can work as a natural dye to fabrics!
 We immediately knew that we wanted Paddy’s help with our canvas bag that we keep all our toys in.

 This is a SUPER easy kids craft with vegetable dye and surprisingly not that messy – if you keep everything in the pot!